 Eileen quickly discovered that the challenge of working with real people is that they have real problems and she returned to writing where she could make her characters do what she wanted.
 She decided to pursue publication when she realized that while rejection wouldn’t be fun- she wasn’t willing to give up on her dream of seeing her books on the shelves.

 Currently Eileen is a multi-published author with her books published in nine languages.
 Her books have been optioned for film and TV.
-Her latest novel, WITH MALICE, was called “a creepy satisfying thriller” by Entertainment Weekly.
+Her novel, WITH MALICE, was called “a creepy satisfying thriller” by Entertainment Weekly and her latest THE HANGING GIRL has just hit the shelves.
 She’s a popular speaker at conferences both in the US and in Canada and is passionate about helping other writers reach their dreams by offering instruction and mentorship.

 You can read more about Eileen, her books, and the things that strike her as funny at www.eileencook.com.